 The statement of academic purpose should address the following:

-- The subjects and course topics to intend to study
+- The subjects and course topics you intend to study

 - Why you feel you are prepared for rigorous academic study at Columbia – for this you may highlight prior coursework completed, work projects and/or your employment history